 For the baseline, we have done the following:

-we have used the number of 129 lessons.
+we have used the minimum number of lessons (129) as the way to divide the courses.
 This simplifies the solution.
-Later on, we can optimize the distribution of courses over lessons in iterative steps, or generate random solutions including 129-145 lessons.
+Later, we can optimize the distribution of courses over lessons in iterative steps or generate random solutions including 129-145 lessons.

-we have randomized the distribution of the lessons over the schedule.
+we have randomized the placement of the lessons over the schedule.

 we have used an even distribution of the number of students over the lessons.
 This simplifies the solution.
-Later on, we can still move students between different classes in iterative steps, or generate random solutions with varying number of student numbers per lesson.
+Later on, we can still move students between different classes in iterative steps or generate random solutions with varying number of student numbers per lesson.

-we have randomized the distribution of the students over the lessons.
+we have randomized which students are associated with the lessons.

-We have run the random algorithm 50.000 times and saved only the valid schedules.
-This is a box plot of the valid results.
+We ran the random algorithm 50.000 times and computed the malus points of the valid schedules (Figure 1).

-The minimum number of points is 578, the average is 848.
-Because 50.0000 is a very small portion of the total number of possible results, this is only an indication of what can be a good solution.
-There is not enough time to de a representative sample.
+The minimum number of malus points was 578, and the average was 848.
+Because 50.000 randomly generated schedules only reflect a very small portion of the total number of possible solutions, this is only an indication of what can be reached before we optimize the schedule.
+There is not enough time to go over the entire state space by doing random sampling, so the chance that we will find a “good” solution using random schedules is slim.
 Using some simple rules, we have already found solutions with less than 200 malus points.
-The chance that we will find a “good” solution using random schedules is limited.
-We can however still use the random results as a basis for iterative algorithms.
+This does, however, limit the flexibility by which we can apply our algorithms..
+Therefore, we will still use the random results as a basis for our iterative algorithms.

+Figure 1.
+Boxplot showing the distribution of malus points associated with the randomly generated schedules.